SakibAhmedShuva/Label-Studio-JSON-to-CoNLL-Converter/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is open source and available under the MIT License - see the [LICENSE](LICENSE) file for details.